brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 We want to advance equity, diversity and inclusion in every dimension of what we do and hold ourselves accountable for the results.

 ## Our philosophy and approach
-Incremental steps can lead to big changes
+Incremental steps can lead to big changes.

-Offering pro-bono advice, consultancy alongside grants, simple loans, and equity based seed and follow up financial capital.
+Offering pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed and follow up financial capital.